 Deep Clean Rugs and Carpeting

-Take advantage of one of those beautiful fall afternoons to give your rugs a deep clean.
+Take advantage of one of those beautiful fall afternoons to open the windows and give your rugs a deep clean.
 Take area rugs outside and give them a good shake (or a good whack), then give them a thorough vacuum with your shop vac.
 Don’t forget interior carpets – you can rent a carpet cleaner and give your carpet a deep clean before you start hosting holiday gatherings.